JazminWhy/Olympics_data_fusion/README.md

 The Olympic Games are probably the most well-known global sports event and consequently a great amount of data about the events and its participants is available.
 Our goal during this project was to integrate six datasets from varying sources to cross-validate the data and, thus provide a “single point of truth” regarding information about Olympic (medal winning) athletes.

-This repository covers the Data Fusion phase
+This repository covers the Data Fusion phase.